kaelynn-rose/Earthquake_Detection/README.md

 Plots of model results for the test set:
 <img src="./plots/lstm_pwave_results.png" width="1000"/>

-As shown on the plots above, the model's MSE and MAE for earthquake P-wave arrival time are significantly lower than the baseline.
-The plot of predicted vs. observed P-wave arrival time shows how well the regression model performed visually, with the predictions generally falling around the dashed black line of best fit, though there are some larger outliers.
-In the STEAD training set, P-wave arrival times were mostly limited to 100 sample (1 second) labels, so this model retains this limitation in preciseness to its predictions.
+As shown on the plots above, the model's MSE and MAE for earthquake P-wave arrival time are lower than the baseline.
+In the STEAD training set, P-wave arrival times were mostly limited to 100 sample (1 second) labels, so this model retains this limitation in its predictions.
+The plot of predicted vs. observed P-wave arrival time shows that the predictions are in the vicinity of the best-fit line, but that this model does not perfectly predict the P-wave arrival time values.

 The model loss and mean absolute error of the training and validation set during model training are shown below:
 <img src="./plots/lstm_pwave_training.png" width="700"/>